 - Mrs. Piggle-Wiggle is this, using a chest of potions (left by her late Pirate husband), as well as Reverse Psychology, to cure children of bad habits.
 She's a bit of a subversion, as she is most certainly a good witch.

-- The Witches of His Dark Materials are members of an all female race.
+- The witches of His Dark Materials are members of an all female Mage Species.
 They sometimes marry mortal men.
-By the time the story reaches them, all of the major Witch characters have been widowed many, many times.
-While a Witch are technically immortal, the grief of mourning over all those husbands will eventually kill her.
+By the time the story reaches them, all of the major witch characters have been widowed many, many times.
+While a witch is technically immortal, the grief of mourning over all those husbands will eventually kill her.

 - In El Chavo del ocho, this is played with La bruja del 71 ("The Witch from the [Apartment] 71"), whose appearance, antics and bad judgment on pet naming makes everyone in the neighborhood (especially the children) think she is a witch; however, she has been presented as an old spinster.
 Averted with Doña Florinda, who is a widow, only much younger and just bitchy.